Passivation of Stainless Steel Services (Company) ASTM A967, AMS 2700 & QQ-P-35

-Advanced Plating Technologies offers passivation of stainless steel to all methods listed within ASTM A967, AMS 2700 and QQ-P-35.
+Advanced Plating Technologies, a Milwaukee, Wisconsin company, offers passivation of stainless steel to all methods listed within ASTM A967, AMS 2700 and QQ-P-35.
 In addition, APT can meet the requirements of any company-specific nitric or citric acid stainless steel passivation methods.
-APT also provides passivation of stainless steel to the Carpenter A-A-A process to passivate difficult stainless steel alloys including high-sulfur free machining 303 or 416 alloys as well as high chromium alloys such as 440 stainless (reference: A-A-A Passivation Methods article in our Metal Finishing White Papers section).
+Our company also provides passivation of stainless steel to the Carpenter A-A-A process to passivate difficult stainless steel alloys including high-sulfur free machining 303 or 416 alloys as well as high chromium alloys such as 440 stainless (reference: A-A-A Passivation Methods article in our Metal Finishing White Papers section).
 Inhibited passivation solutions are available to maintain bright surfaces of stainless components such as machined faces and centerless ground 303 or 416 stainless steel shafts.

 Unfortunately, very few part blueprints indicate the specific stainless steel passivation method to be used.
 This opens the door for “brand-x” job shops to use any convenient method they have available resulting in a part that has been passivated but is not truly passive (reference: My passivated “stainless” steel product is exhibiting corrosion, how can this be prevented? in our Plating Topics section).